Xallt/xallt.github.io/src/posts/slashed-zeros.md

 - [https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings)

-And `zero` is apparently such a setting, made specifically for differentiating between 0 and O\
+And `zero` is apparently such a feature, made specifically for differentiating between 0 and O (zero and big 'o')\
 So if you encountered the same issue &mdash; unwanted slashed zeros, search for **'zero'** in your CSS files